Date of birth8 December 1999 (age 22)

 James started out mostly as a striker before moving further back into midfield and defence.
-A right-footed player, he made his youth team debut while still a schoolboy in 2015/16 before becoming a key figure in our Treble-winning Under-18 season the following year.
+He made his youth-team debut while still a schoolboy in 2015/16 before becoming a key figure in our Treble-winning Under-18 season the following year.

 His versatility was a key attribute as he featured at right-back, wing-back and in a central defensive back three throughout the campaign, playing in every game as the Youth Cup was successfully retained and scoring a brilliant header in the semi-final at White Hart Lane.

+In March 2017, James signed a first professional contract at the club which ran until the end of the 2018/19 campaign.
 He continued his good form in 2017/18, captaining the Under-18s to another FA Youth Cup triumph and being named Academy Player of the Season.

 In June 2018, he signed a four-year Chelsea contract and went on loan to Wigan Athletic in the Championship for the forthcoming season.

 There he was a huge success.
-He was instrumental in helping Wigan stay in the Championship and received an astonishing 96 per cent of the votes from Latics supporters in their Player of the Year vote.
+He was instrumental in helping Wigan stay in the Championship and received an astonishing 96 per cent of the votes from Latics supporters in their Player of the Year poll.